okalachev/flix/docs/usage.md

 ### MANUAL

 Manual mode disables all the stabilization, and the pilot inputs are passed directly to the motors.
 This mode is intended for testing and demonstration purposes only, and basically the drone **cannot fly in this mode**.

+### AUTO

+In this mode, the pilot inputs are ignored (except the mode switch, if configured).
+The drone can be controlled using [pyflix](../tools/pyflix/) Python library, or by modifying the firmware to implement the needed autonomous behavior.

+If the pilot moves the control sticks, the drone will switch back to *STAB* mode.

 ## Adjusting parameters